cscully-allison/data-ensemble-interview-artifacts/Codes.md

    - P4: "And then there's a part of the actual metrics that the instrumentation is gathering.
 And this is typically constrained by the architectures to an extent.
 So there's a relationship between the instrumentation and execution environment."
    - P4: Draws the data sourcing
    - P5: Includes [MeasurementAPI] in a flow chart in the drawing
+   - P7: Draws individual profiles separately as a stack

   #### Data's relation to the domain is part of the model
    - P4 speaks extensively on all the collection factors of the model, starting with "I mean, it's kind of"